David397L/CSE-BibTeX-bibliography-styles/README.md

 cseny.bst is a BibTeX bibliography style for the Council of Science Editors (CSE) name-year (ninth edition) citation style.

-The initial development goal is to match as closely as possible the description of the style given at https://www.csemanual.org/Tools/CSE-Citation-Quick-Guide.html
+The initial development goal (en route to a full implementation) is to match as closely as possible the description of the style given at https://www.csemanual.org/Tools/CSE-Citation-Quick-Guide.html

 This is the most recent (2024) edition of the CSE manual of style.